 Steps:

-Brew your decaf espresso or strong coffee
+Brew the decaf espresso or strong decaf coffee.

-Add the steamed milk slowly
+Add milk slowly and taste before sweetening.

 Mushroom Coffee Blend